Macrometacorp/docs/docs/graphs/graph-queries/k-shortest-paths/k-shortest-paths-syntax.md

 ---
 sidebar_position: 20
-title: k Shortest Paths Syntax
+title: K Shortest Paths Syntax
 ---

-This type of query is supposed to find the first _k_ paths in order of length (or weight) between two given documents, _startVertex_ and _targetVertex_ in your graph.
+The k shortest paths algorithm identifies the top _k_ shortest paths in terms of length (or weight) between two specified documents, `startVertex` and `targetVertex`, within a graph.

+## K Shortest Paths Query Output

-Every such path will be returned as a JSON object with three components:
+Each path is returned as a JSON object comprising three elements:

-- An array containing the `vertices` on the path
+- An array consisting of the `vertices` present on the path.
-- An array containing the `edges` on the path
+- An array containing the `edges` connecting the vertices on the path.
-- The `weight` of the path, that is the sum of all edge weights
+- The `weight` of the path, representing the sum of all edge weights.

-If no _weightAttribute_ is given, the weight of the path is just its length.
+If no `weightAttribute` is provided, then the path's weight defaults to its length.

 ## Syntax

-The syntax for k Shortest Paths queries is similar to the one for [Shortest Path](shortest-path.md) and there are also two options to either use a named graph or a set of edge collections.
+The syntax for k shortest paths queries is similar to the one for [Shortest Path](shortest-path.md) and there are also two options to either use a named graph or a set of edge collections.
 It only emits a path variable however, whereas SHORTEST_PATH emits a vertex and an edge variable.

 :::note
-It is highly recommended that you use a **LIMIT** statement, as k Shortest Paths is a potentially expensive operation.
+It is highly recommended that you use a **LIMIT** statement, as k shortest paths is a potentially expensive operation.
 On large connected graphs it can return a large number of paths, or perform an expensive (but unsuccessful) search for more short paths.
 :::

-### Working with named graphs
+### Syntax for Named Graphs

 ```json
 FOR path